rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 ---

 What should the warnings/errors look like?
-Here are some preliminary designs:
+Here are some ideas:

-Superfluous `move`:
+Error for `move mut`:

 ```none
 error: move semantics can't be specified here, use bare mut instead
  --> src/main.rs:4:10